tparchman/F22_BIOL792_coursepage/week6_pythonI/python_1_primer.md

-### Python has a diverse array of string methods, or functions, that allow efficient work with strings.
-A few examples below will illustrate the syntax for using these methods.
+Python has a diverse array of string methods, or functions, that allow efficient work with strings.
+A few examples below illustrate the syntax for using these methods.

-### For the example syntax below, `str` represents a generic string variable name, the function name occurs after the `.`, and `()` are either left empty or are used to pass additional arguments to the function.
+For the example syntax below, `str` represents a generic string variable name, the function name occurs after the `.`, and `()` are either left empty or are used to pass additional arguments to the function.

-<p>&nbsp;</p

 `str.upper()` will convert string to uppercase: